isw-kudos/huddo-docs/docs/boards/msgraph/teams/index.md

 ### Add to a Team

-You can add Huddo Boards to MS Teams in two ways.
+You can add Huddo Boards to Microsoft Teams in two ways.
 Follow these steps to Huddo Boards as a tab in a Team Channel.

 1. Open the [Teams App](https://teams.microsoft.com) and go to the team you wish to add Huddo Boards to.